NTU-CSIE-DSA/hw1-DragonsSongAwakening/package/prob.md

 ## Problem Description

-There are $N$ classmates of Little Shimeming playing **Dragon's Song: Awakening** (DSA), a mobile game notorious for its inflationary powers.

-The classmates are labeled from $1$ to $N$ based on their ranks in the game.
+$N$ classmates of Little Shimeming are playing **Dragon's Song: Awakening** (DSA), a mobile game notorious for its inflationary powers.
+The classmates are labeled from $1$ to $N$ based on their initial ranks in the game.
 Each of them possesses a power denoted as $p_1, p_2, \cdots, p_N$, where $p_1 \geq p_2 \geq \cdots \geq p_N$.

-Then $T$ incidents happens sequentially.
-The $i$-th incidents is one of the following:
+The game proceeds with $T$ incidents happening sequentially.
+The $i$-th incident is one of the following:

-1. The classmate labeled $a_i$ tops up their power to equal to that of the person ahead of they in ranking by one place.
-Then launch an attack and swap their ranks.
+1. The classmate labeled $a_i$ at rank $j$ attacks!
+That is, ze increases zir power to be the same as the classmate that is right in front of them (i.e. the classmate at rank $j\!-\!1$).
+Then the two classmates swap their ranks.
-* If the classmate labeled $a_i$ is already the first place, no action is taken.
+    * If the classmate labeled $a_i$ is already at the first place, nothing happens.
-* If the power of the classmate labeled $a_i$ is the same as that of the person ahead of they in ranking by one place, they still top up their power by 0.
+    * If the two classmates are of the same power, there is no power increase but the swapping should still happen.

-2. As rewards for ranking, the game reinforce the $1^{\text{st}}$ place's power by $(N-1)$ points, the $2^{\text{nd}}$ place's power by $(N-2)$, and so on.
+2. The game rewards each classmate according to zir rank.
+The classmate at rank $1$ increases zir power by $(N-1)$ points, the classmate at rank $2$ increases zir power by $(N-2)$ points, and so on.

-3. Little Shimeming wants to investigate in power inflation.
-Please tell them the last place with at least $q_i$ points of power and that person's label.
+3. Little Shimeming can query the last rank that is of power $\ge q_i$, and report the label of the classmate at that rank.

-4. Little Shimeming wants to know how much the classmate labeled $b_i$ has spent for topping up rencently.
-Please tell they the sum of the power gained by topping up in the last $m_i \leq M$ ($m_i = M$ for the basic 100 pts) attacks launched by the classmate labeled $b_i$.
+4. Little Shimeming can query the total power increase of classmate labeled $b_i$ from the last $m_i$ attacks, where $m_i$ is no more than some known constant $M$.

 ### Input

-The first line contains three space-separated integer $N$, $T$ and $M$.
+The first line contains three space-separated integers $N$, $T$, and $M$.
 The second line contains $N$ integers $p_1$, $p_2$, $\cdots$, $p_N$.
-The $i$-th line of the following $T$ lines is one of the following:
+The $i$-th line of the following $T$ lines contains one, two, or three integers depending on the incident:
 * $1$ $a_i$, indicating incident 1 happens.
 * $2$, indicating incident 2 happens.
 * $3$ $q_i$, indicating incident 3 happens.
 * $4$ $b_i$ $m_i$, indicating incident 4 happens.

-where $a_i$, $q_i$, $b_i$, $m_i$ are integers.

 ### Output
 The output consists of two parts separated by an empty line.

-The first part consists of the answers to Little Shimeming's question.
+The first part consists of the answers to incidents $3$ and $4$.

-* For incident 3, output 2 integers, representing the last place with at least $q_i$ power and the label of the classmate at that place.
-If no such classmate, output "$0$ $0$" (without quotation marks).
+* For each incident 3, output $2$ integers in a line, representing the last rank that is of power $\ge q_i$, and report the label of the classmate at that rank.
+If there is no such classmate, please output two numbers `0 0` as a single line.
-* For incident 4, output 1 integer, representing the total power gained by topping up in the last $m_i$ attacks launched by the classmate labeled $b_i$.
-If the number of attacks launched by the classmate is less than $m_i$, output the sum of the power gained by topping up in all their attacks.
+* For each incident 4, output $1$ integer in a line, the total power increase of classmate labeled $b_i$ from the last $m_i$ attacks.
+If the number of attacks from $b_i$ is less than $m_i$, output the total power increase of classmate labeled $b_i$ from all attacks.

-The first integer $k_j$ in the $j$-th line of the second part (consists of $N$ lines) represents the number of attack the classmate labeled $j$ launched.
-The subsequent integers denote the power gained by topping up in each attack, in order.

-Please separate integers in each line by spaces.
+The second part consists of the game record.
+It contains $N$ lines, and the $j$-th line is the record for the classmate labeled $j$.
+The first integer $k_j$ of the line denotes the number of attacks that the classmate has executed.
+Then, the next $k_j$ numbers denote the power gained from (i.e. the difference) the first attack, the second attack, etc. Please separate the integers by space.

 ### Constraints
 * $1\leq N \leq 10^6$